A-Star100/srb2-mods/Character Packs/VCL_AbilityPack/README.md

 - **Speed Boost:** The Blur becomes **much** faster in his Super form!
 Use it to **BLAZE** through every stage at his **second-highest speeds**!

-- **Hover:** When he's in Super, the dropdash and the Hover ability unite!
-Double-jump and you'll hover in mid-air.
+- **Hover:** When he's in Super, double-jump and you'll hover in mid-air.
 Press Custom 1 while in mid-air to add a cool trail from behind.

-- **Hover Dash:** When Hovering, press Jump+Spin at the same time to receive a HUGE boost forward! (though it is kind of uncontrollable and you lose some rings upon doing it, not too many though).
+- **Hover Dash:** The dropdash becomes the Hover Dash here!
+When Hovering, press Jump+Spin at the same time to receive a HUGE boost forward!
+Don't worry, you can still dropdash when you're no longer hovering though. (though it is kind of uncontrollable and you lose some rings upon doing it, not too many though).

 ## Hyper Blur
 To become Hyper Blur, all you've gotta do is be Super Blur and have more than 100 rings, then... press Custom 3 in mid-air.
 He has the same abilities as Super Blur and some more!